-Factor replacement on demand shall be performed during spontaneous or 1 C+ traumatic bleeding episodes at any bleeding site if the bleeding exceeds a minimum degree (e.g. minor skin bleeding) [40, 57].
-Full-time prophylactic replacement therapy shall be carried out mostly in 1 A children and adolescents with severe hemophilia in the form of physician- controlled self-administered treatment with the main intention of preventing hemophilic arthropathy [23, 30, 41, 51, 67, 69].
-Full-time prophylactic replacement therapy can be carried out individually in 2 C+ adults with the intention of preventing the development of arthropathies as a late consequence [3, 18, 23, 50].
-Prophylactic therapy to prevent bleeding shall be provided before and after 1 C+ surgical interventions.
-Temporary prophylactic therapy to prevent bleeding should be provided during 1 C periods of major physical or psychic stress (e.g. rehabilitation, exams) [61, 63].
+Factor replacement on demand shall be performed during spontaneous or traumatic bleeding episodes at any bleeding site if the bleeding exceeds a minimum degree (e.g. minor skin bleeding) [40, 57].
+1 C+ Full-time prophylactic replacement therapy shall be carried out mostly in children and adolescents with severe hemophilia in the form of physician-controlled self-administered treatment with the main intention of preventing hemophilic arthropathy [23, 30, 41, 51, 67, 69].
+1 A Full-time prophylactic replacement therapy can be carried out individually in adults with the intention of preventing the development of arthropathies as a late consequence [3, 18, 23, 50].
+2 C+ Prophylactic therapy to prevent bleeding shall be provided before and after surgical interventions.
+1 C+ Temporary prophylactic therapy to prevent bleeding should be provided during periods of major physical or psychic stress (e.g. rehabilitation, exams) [61, 63].
+1 C